 At this point you should be seeing a few of the core lessons I learned:

-We did not have a repeatable customer acquisition model (forum posts and cold calling local businesses);
+We did not have a repeatable customer acquisition model (forum posts and cold calling local businesses); and

-After 1.5(ish) years of moderate growth, and now being in the double digit range of servers, I came to this realization.
+After 1.5(ish) years of moderate growth, and now being in the double digit range of servers, I finally realized this.
 For a kid in high school the business was strong, but I felt there was no way out of the bind the company was in.
-We were also getting to the point of requiring a more serious registration of the business (Australia has some nice rules about not needing to register nationally, revenue caps, etc.) but I was not seeing the margins or continuity to justify this.
+We were also getting to the point of requiring a more serious registration of the business but I was not seeing the margins or continuity to justify this.